 A song to support learning about familiar insects / bugs and all those little creatures we call minibeasts including for example spiders, bees, ants and worms.
 This fun action song encourages singing and creative movement and engages children instantly.
-It is used successfully with groups and individuals, develops language skills, inspires art and craft, and encourages a range of other learning and fun activities.
-A favourite for assemblies and other performances and has been a big hit at workshops and conferences too.
+It is used successfully with groups and individuals, develops language skills, inspires art and craft and encourages a range of other learning and fun activities.
+A favourite for assemblies and other performances and is also a big hit at workshops and conferences.

 How this song links to learning ...and fun

 For example the song is used to encourage opportunities to :-

 Communication and language

 Expressive Arts & Design